 - Allergies can be caused by a multitude of irritants, both large and small.
 Common allergens that trigger rhinitis include pollen, mold, animal dander, house dust, dust mites and cockroaches, and some foods.
 Your health care provider may also prescribe steroids (oral or nasal spray) or antihistamines if your symptoms are from allergies.

 - Viral infections (such as the common cold) cause swelling of the nasal membranes and production of thick, clear mucus.
 If it persists for many days and your mucus becomes yellow or green, it may have become secondarily infected by bacteria.
-You may want to check out Common cold causes from the Go Ask Alice! archive for an overview of the virus that causes colds.

 To fix this leaky faucet and determine the best course of action, it is recommended that you speak with your health care provider.
 It's helpful to discuss your symptoms, nasal triggers (including details such as how thick or thin the mucus is and the color), and about any medications that you may be taking.
 Please, breathe easy and go gentle on your nose — clear passages are coming your way!Alice!